Community Economic Development Clinic

 Fall 2022 – Spring 2023 (YEAR LONG CLINIC):

-The Community Economic Development Clinic allows students interested in transactional law to represent nonprofit corporations, community-based associations and small businesses.
+The Community Economic Development Clinic (CEDC) allows students interested in transactional law to represent nonprofit corporations, community-based associations and small businesses.
 Under the supervision of licensed attorneys, student attorneys assist clients with business law and community development legal needs.
 The clinic is designed to support grassroots organizations and promote community-based neighborhood transformations such as revitalization, economic development, and small business growth.
 The CEDC supports these efforts by counseling and advising organizational clients and small business owners about business law and community development issues.